Is Geron Corporation (NASDAQ:GERN) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-The company has 5 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 5 different market analysts.
 On average, analysts expect EPS of -$0.09 for the current quarter, with a high estimate of -$0.09 and a low estimate of -$0.1, while EPS last year was -$0.09.
 The consensus estimate for the next quarter is -$0.1, with high estimates of -$0.08 and low estimates of -$0.11.

 Analysts are recommending an EPS of between -$0.34 and -$0.43 for the fiscal current year, implying an average EPS of -$0.39.
 EPS for the following year is -$0.39, with 5 analysts recommending between -$0.33 and -$0.49.